 It wasn’t until the 2000’s that vendors started to implement standard API’s (often using SOAP) for exchanging information.
 Although widely used (even until today), the vendor specific approach led to a fragmented market in which it is difficult to get information in or out of systems.

-Xillio now solves the last bit of the puzzle by introducing the Unified Data Model: A standardised way of describing content that enables an extremely simple yet powerful API.
+Xillio now solves the last bit of the puzzle by introducing the Unified Data Model: A standardized way of describing content that enables an extremely simple yet powerful API.

 The UDM enables the concept of content-as-a-service.
 Content becomes a commodity that users can directly access in business and consumer applications on premise and in the cloud without having to worry about where the content exactly resides.